SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_I-DOCSIS/I-DOCSIS_Create_CCAP_CM_pair.md

    > [!NOTE]
    >
    > - The CSV file must be present on the server running the DMA.
-   > - The CSV file has to have the following structure: ElementName, Ccap_DMA, Collector_DMA, Protocol, IpAddress, GetCommunityString, SetCommunityString,GetCommunityStringColl, SetCommunityStringColl, Network, Market, Hub, SystemUser, SystemPass.
+   > - The CSV file has to have the following structure: ElementName*, Ccap_DMA*, Collector_DMA*, Protocol*, IpAddress*, GetCommunityString, SetCommunityString,GetCommunityStringColl, SetCommunityStringColl, Network, Market, Hub, SystemUser, SystemPass.

 1. Click *Create Bulk*.